dcunited001/dcunited001.github.io/_posts/2016-05-14-oneironautics-questing-for-lucidity.md

 that appeared to be in a rural area.
 It was very bright outside, daytime and well past morning.
 I realized I was somewhere entirely different.
 I didn't recognize the road and felt I was in a completely different state.
-For some reason, I felt close to Chicago Illinois, but again, it was rural.
+For some reason, I felt close to Chicago, Illinois, but again, it was rural.

-The dream imformed my consciousness that it was impossible for me to return.
+The dream informed my consciousness that it was impossible for me to return.
 And besides, the hill was very steep.
 I felt compelled to move forward.
 I kept walking, following the road, but my options only became more limited, as the road quickly turned into dirt.
 Yet, the path led on and on, but no signs of civilization or people, just open fields, woods and dirt roads.

-I eventually got to where I could proceed further.
+I eventually got to where I could proceed no further.
 I feel like my dream-self was exploring distal regions in my brain only remotely connected.
 Somewhere I had long forgotten.
 It was becoming very dark and the path I was on becoming overrun with vegetation.
 I needed a